 - Meta title

 - Meta description

-To drive the relevance for one keyword, or the other.
+To drive the relevance for one keyword or the other, not both.

 Being relevant at scale

-Over 20 SEO’s replied to this post and gave their opinion.
+Over 20 SEO professionals replied to this post and gave their opinion.

-We’ve turned the keyword research process from an uncertain art that takes a significant amount of time for every piece of content you produce.
+We weren’t satisfied with the keyword research process being an uncertain art, which takes a significant amount of time for every piece of content produced.